Loved by learners at thousands of companies

 tidyverse package in particular, as the data manipulation and summarization

 routines will use this.
-Introduction to the Tidyverse and

 The dataset used includes 10,000 games of Bustabit.
 Each game tracks the particular gambler, the BustedAt value of the game, and the multiplier at which the gambler cashed out.